maxlerebourg/crowdsec-bouncer-traefik-plugin/README.md

 ### Examples

-1. Behind another proxy service (ex: clouflare)
+#### 1. Behind another proxy service (ex: clouflare)

 A complete exemple is available in [exemples/behind-proxy/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/behind-proxy/README.md)

-2. With Redis as an external shared cache
+#### 2. With Redis as an external shared cache

 A complete exemple is available in [exemples/redis-cache/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/redis-cache/README.md)

-3. Using Trusted IP (ex: LAN OR VPN) that won't get filtered by crowdsec
+#### 3. Using Trusted IP (ex: LAN OR VPN) that won't get filtered by crowdsec

 A complete exemple is available in [exemples/trusted-ips/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/trusted-ips/README.md)

-4. Using Crowdsec and Traefik installed as binary in a single VM
+#### 4. Using Crowdsec and Traefik installed as binary in a single VM

 A complete exemple is available in [exemples/binary-vm/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/binary-vm/README.md)

-5. Using https communication and tls authentication with Crowdsec
+#### 5. Using https communication and tls authentication with Crowdsec

 A complete exemple is available in [exemples/tls-auth/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/tls-auth/README.md)

-6. Using Crowdsec and Traefik in Kubernetes
+#### 6. Using Crowdsec and Traefik in Kubernetes

 A complete exemple is available in [exemples/kubernetes/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/kubernetes/README.md)

+#### 6. Using Traefik in standalone mode without Crowdsec

+A complete exemple is available in [exemples/standalone-mode/README.md](https://github.com/maxlerebourg/crowdsec-bouncer-traefik-plugin/blob/main/exemples/standalone-mode/README.md)

 ### About